(Antananarivo, Ambositra, Ranomafana, Fianarantsoa, Isalo National Park, Ifaty)

 The Isalo Rock Lodge is a modern and stunning 60 Room Retreat, positioned high in the Sandstone Mountains, overlooking the Isalo National Park in south western Madagascar, providing guest with some breathtaking views.
 Whilst luxury abounds in the hotel with all modern amenities, Isalo is home to many species of flora and fauna, including, the Giant Chameleon and the renowned Lemurs.

 Spend the day exploring the almost lunar landscapes of the Isalo National Park.
 With an expert guide at your side, travel through the deep canyons of this stellar location.
-Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for refreshing swim or some memorable photos.
-Your day comes to end as you enjoy viewing the natural beauty of the sun-setting below the horizon of this stunning national park.
+Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for a refreshing swim or to take some memorable photos.
+As your day comes to an end enjoy watching the natural beauty of the sun-setting below the horizon of this stunning national park.

-Depart this morning from Ranohira for a day of beach enjoyment in Ifaty.
-En-route your privately driven vehicle will make passage through the city of Ilakaka, a location that gained fame during the times of the sapphire rush.
-The road trip ends in Ifaty which is a small Vezo fishing village on Madagascar's south eastern coast, on the shores of the Mozambique Channel.
-Not only is it a great way to observe the local fishish culture but its also where you can enjoy relaxing at the verious pristine and isolated beaches.
+Today enjoy your day at the beach in Ifaty.
+It is a small Vezo fishing village on Madagascar's south eastern coast, on the shores of the Mozambique Channel.
+Not only is it a great way to observe the local fishing culture but it’s also where you can enjoy relaxing at the various pristine and isolated beaches.

 Les Dunes D'ifaty is situated 27 kilometers north of Tulear, and overlooks the beautiful Mozambique Channel.
 This charming hotel complex boasts a total of 19 villas and 22 deluxe rooms, all of which feature comfortable beds and large wooden verandahs.
 The hotel is located close to the sea providing guests with an underwater playground to explore amongst the lagoons coral reef.
 Tasty cuisine options and tons of activities to choose from make the Dunes D'ifaty a truly authentic Madagascar hotel for travellers from all across the globe.